FAQ - DUI / OVI Penalties (Part 2)

 Q: Does everyone charged with DUI / OVI get yellow license plates?

 A: In some cases, yellow license plates are an optional part of the sentence, ordered at the judge’s discretion.
 In some circumstances, they are a mandatory part of the sentence.
-In cases where individuals are convicted of DUI / OVI as a first offense, or if the individual is placed under an administrative license suspension, the judge may order restricted plates as a condition of granting limited driving privileges.
+For a first offense, or for an administrative license suspension, the judge may (but is not required to) require restricted plates as a condition of the person receiving driving privileges.
 Individuals convicted of DUI / OVI as a first offense that involves a “high test,” a second offense or more within ten years, or a fourth offense or more within 20 year period, the judge must order restricted plates as a condition of limited driving privileges.

 Q: What is ignition interlock